nathanaelchiang/learn-security-examples/spoofing/spoofing.md

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
 2. Briefly explain different ways in which vulnerability can be exploited.
 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.

+1. The cookie has `httpOnly: false` so the session cookie is accessible with JavaScript so an attacker can steal this cookie from a malicious site or script.
+There is also no CSRF protection as the server blindly trusts POST requests from any site which may include potential malicious sites.
+Also, cookies can also be sent cross-site with forged requests.
+2. A user can visit a malicious HTML file such as ` mal-steal-cookie.html` and the attacker can steal the sessionID and the attacker can use this stolen session to impersonate the user.
+A user can also log in  as an admin and host `mal-csrf.html`.
+This auto-submits a form so that the browser automatically sends the user's cookie along with the request when it is clicked and since insecure.ts doesn't verify the request's origin, this operation works.
+3. In secure.ts, the first problem is solved because of `httpOnly: true` so the cookie can't be accessed with JavaScript. `sameSite: true` forces cookies to only be sent with same-site requests so it blocks CSRF since it prevents cross-site requests from sending the session cookie.